Chicken Pot Pie Soup-this easy, creamy chicken pot pie soup is made from scratch and the ultimate comfort food. Enjoy a bowl for lunch or dinner!

 - In a large soup pot, heat the butter over medium heat.
 Add the onion, celery, carrots and cook until tender, about 5 minutes.
 Add in the garlic, bay leaves, and potatoes.
 Sprinkle with flour and stir until veggies are coated and flour starts to dissolve.

 - Add in the chicken broth, 1 1/2 cups milk, and fresh thyme.
 Stir and reduce the heat to low.
 Let the soup simmer for 20 minutes or until the potatoes are tender.

 - Stir in the shredded chicken, peas, and corn.
 Season with salt and pepper, to taste.
 Let the soup simmer for another 10 minutes.
 If the soup is too thick, add the additional 1/2 cup of milk.

 - Stir in the parsley and remove the bay leaves.
 Ladle the soup into bowls.
 Serve with pie crust crackers, if desired.

-- Note-to make the pie crust crackers, preheat the oven to 375 degrees F. Roll out your favorite pie crust, store bought is fine.
+To make the pie crust crackers, preheat the oven to 375 degrees F. Roll out your favorite pie crust, store bought is fine.
 Carefully transfer pie crust to a large baking sheet that is lined with a Silpat baking mat or parchment paper.
 Brush the pie crust with a little melted butter and sprinkle with a little salt.
 Cut into thick strips with a pizza cutter or knife.
 Bake for 12-15 minutes or until pie crust crackers are golden brown and crispy.
 Remove from the oven and let cool to room temperature.
 Break into pieces and serve with the chicken pot pie soup.

 chicken pot pie soup